dasdawidt/dasdawidt/README.md

 ### 👋 Hello there <!-- General Kenobi -->

-I'm a hobbyist programmer who also happens to study Computer Science.
 On this profile you'll find various projects, coding experiments and excercises I did.

 ### 📊 Stats